userPelican/unblock-yandex/README.md

-# selective-vpn
+# VPN for Chrome
-VPN for web-sites you want to have access
+VPN for google chrome to unlock sevices like Yandex, VK, Mail.Ru and others in Ukraine